How to Tailor Your Investment Banking Resume?

-Here are some more important tips and guidelines for your investment banking resume, whether you’re an analyst or an associate, these are absolutely critical to follow:
+Here are some more important tips and guidelines for your investment banking resume.
+Whether you’re applying for an analyst or an associate position, these are absolutely critical to follow:

 - Run spellcheck (or a more advanced software like Grammarly)

 - Get at least one other person to thoroughly proofread it

 - Use a safe font like Time New Roman, Arial, Open Sans, etc (nothing crazy or too fancy)

 - Ensure it’s only one page long

 - Set a reasonable margin (you can maximize the space, but don’t make the margin so small it looks bad)

 - Optimize the line spacing to fit more information, but as with the point above, don’t over do it

 - Highlight any transaction or investment banking related experience very prominently

 - If you don’t have relevant work experience, add extracurriculars that involve relevant skills like financial modeling, investing, trading, case competitions, etc.

 - Demonstrate your hard work ethic (via juggling school, plus internships, plus clubs, plus athletics, plus arts, etc., etc.)

-- Display your academic achievement clearly with GPA, major, relevant courses, etc.
+- Display your academic achievement clearly with GPA, major, and relevant courses.